dwarvesf/template-ios-app/README.md

 ## How to run
 - Install cocoapods if you MAC didn't `brew install cocoapods`
-- Todo: Rename project by cd to project folder and run `sh ./setup.sh`
+- Todo: Rename project by cd to project folder and run `sh ./setup.sh` enter your app name, bunderId then press ⏎
 - Open `*.xcworkspace`
 - Cmd + R to run